RockerKitten/BoneAppetit/JotunnModStubPackage/README.md

 v.
 1.1.1	updated visuals on bacon
 			Fixed collider on Griddle
 			Fixed attach point on kabob
+v.
+1.2.0	Updated Bacon Visuals (thicker) and fixed attach point
+			Added "Elemental" Cream Cones updated visuals on Ice Cream Minor Rebalance pass (mainly on coffee)
+			Added Porridge
+			Added CONFIG!!! (only a true/false for enabling/disabling recipes, likely will stay this way) Server synced.
+				-MAKE SURE YOU HAVE THE MOD AND CONFIG ON THE SERVER FOR THE SERVER SYNC TO WORK- Everying defaults to on, when loading for the first time.

-Note: this mod requires JVL (Jotunn the Valheim Lib) it will not work without it.
+Note: this mod requires JVL (Jotunn the Valheim Lib) and it's dependent HookGenPatcher, it will not work without it.

 Cooking Stations
 Griddle  - buildable with 10 stone and a hammer.
 Allows for custom food as soon as you find a place to build it.